 MB-105

-MB-105 is a CD5 CAR T cell technology.
-The asset developed at Baylor College of Medicine, is currently in the clinic for the treatment of T-cell lymphoma (TCL), which represents 15% of all non-Hodgkin lymphomas.
+MB-105 is a CD5 CAR T-cell technology invented at Baylor College of Medicine.
+It is in the clinic for the treatment of T-cell lymphoma (TCL) and T-cell acute lymphoblastic leukemia (T-ALL).

 Problem